 https://ieeexplore.ieee.org/document/7935484/references#references

-Li et al created a framework which looks at Source-level energy optimization with a particular mobile application [17][REFERNCE].
+Li et al created a framework which looks at Source-level energy optimization with a particular mobile application [17].
 This framework proposed an energy-optimization framework with a source code energy model that allows developers to know about energy usage.
 This framework changes and improves the code to save CPU energy by analysing energy features of the source code before optimisation.
 The model maps the energy use to the basic operation within the source code which works in a similar way to Jalen as it focuses on the energy impact on individual operations within the source code.

 This framework was a success as it was able to save between 6.4% to 50.2% of the CPU energy in various mobile applications.
-These toolkits and frameworks highlight to developers which operators are energy intensive so they may make better choices when developing an application.
+These toolkits and frameworks highlight to developers which operators are energy intensive, so they may make better choices when developing an application.
 This framework focuses on mobile applications which are different to Jalen, the significance of which is that the way mobile applications interact with mobile hardware is very different from the way software interacts with other machines.

 Unlike the Opacitor, this framework does not look at the bytecode level and therefore its results may be affected by features of a mobile device such as WI-FI and GPS.
 These features would have a major impact on the results because they are energy intensive and will increase energy usage results markedly.
 The reliance of highlighting to a developer their energy usage means that for there to be any saving in energy, this is entirely the developer's responsibility and then trusting them to be energy conscious.